|RFC-0002 - Fuchsia platform versioning|

 The platform cannot run components that neither target a supported ABI revision nor are listed as legacy components because the platform does not know what semantics those components expect.

-Every element of the Fuchsia System Interface goes through the following lifecycle:
+Every element of the Fuchsia System Interface (e.g., a system call or a FIDL message) goes through the following lifecycle:

 - The element is introduced into the platform.
 End-developers cannot use the API until Fuchsia releases an SDK with a new API level that includes that element.
 If the element can be introduced without breaking the ABI (e.g., adding a system call), then the semantics of existing ABI revisions can be updated to include the newly introduced element.
 Otherwise, the element must be hidden from components that target older ABI revisions to avoid breaking them.